hl7dk/kl-gateway-care-data/input/pagecontent/index.md

 The history RESTfull API supports paging as described here: [RESTful API - paging](https://www.hl7.org/fhir/http.html#paging).
 Clients may request a specific number of results per page and the gateway returns no more than this number of results.
 KL Gateway determines a maximum of results that may be returned on each page.

-In case the data is pushed to the recipient, the frequency and maximal number of results per page are agreed between the KL Gateway organization and the recipient.
+In case the data is pushed to the recipient, the frequency, grouping, and maximal number of results per page are agreed between the KL Gateway organization and the recipient.